BradleyChatha/jcli/README.md

 ```

 I'll also note that every `ArgumentInfo` also contains an `actionFunc` variable which will be one of the functions inside of
-`jcli.infogen.actions`.
+`jcli.introspect.actions`.
 This function will perform the binding action (e.g. default_ goes through the `ArgBinder`, count increments, etc.).

 ## Light-weight command parsing

 Some users may find `CommandLineInterface` too *forceful* and heavy in how it works.
 Some users may prefer that JCLI only handle
 argument parsing and value binding, and then these users will handle the execution/logic themselves.

 To do this, you can use the `CommandParser` struct, which is responsible for only parsing data into a command instance.
-It doesn't even know
-how to construct a command, so you'll have to do that yourself beforehand.

 Here's an example: